ardalanamini/xcoins-code-review/README.md

     > `express` doesn't catch async errors properly, so I added this utility to wrap the controllers before passing them
     > to the `Router` instance.
   - Added pagination to the endpoints that were listing records.
+  - Added `Sentry` to track issues in the production environment.

 <!-- Footnotes -->